University of North Carolina - Wilmington

 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Historical and Philosophical Approaches" requirement.
+No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Historical and Philosophical Approaches" and the "Understanding Human Institutions and Behaviors" requirement.

 General Education Assessment